Genes and dementia

 - presenilin 1 (PSEN1)

 These genes are involved in the production of a protein called amyloid.
-If the gene has a mutation and is faulty, there can be an abnormal build-up of amyloid in the brain, a characteristic feature of Alzheimer’s.
+If the gene has is faulty, there can be an abnormal build-up of amyloid in the brain, a characteristic feature of Alzheimer’s.

-People who carry a mutation in one of these genes will develop Alzheimer’s and their children have a 50% (one in two) chance of inheriting the gene and developing the disease too.
-It is important to stress that faulty versions of these genes are very rare and only account for a fraction of cases of Alzheimer’s.
+People who carry one of these faulty genes will develop Alzheimer’s and their children have a 50% (one in two) chance of inheriting the gene and developing the disease too.
+Faulty versions of these genes are very rare and only account for a small fraction of cases of Alzheimer’s.

-The Familial Alzheimer’s Disease (FAD) Support Group can help families affected by mutations in the PSEN1, PSEN2 or APP genes.
-More information can be found at www.fadsupportgroup.org.uk or by calling 07592 540 555.
+The Familial Alzheimer’s Disease (FAD) Support Group helps families affected by mutations in the PSEN1, PSEN2 or APP genes.
+More information can be found at www.raredementiasupport.org/fad .
+You can also email email@example.com or call 07341 776 316 to speak to the coordinator.

 Is genetic testing available?